molayoanjorin/Business-Intelligence-/Power BI/README.md

 * Exploratory Data Analysis
 * Dashboard Design
 * Business Storytelling
-* Turning data into actionable insights

 ## Conclusion

-The Business Performance Intelligence Dashboard demonstrates how raw retail data can be transformed into an interactive business intelligence solution.
+The Business Performance Intelligence Dashboard demonstrates how raw data can be transformed into an interactive business intelligence solution.

 By combining data preparation, modelling, DAX, visualization, and business analysis, the dashboard provides management with a clearer understanding of sales performance, profitability, customers, products, regions, and areas requiring further attention.